my1396/Econ-Study/_posts/2024-08-12-Latex-Zotero.md

 Use Zotero's [sync](https://www.zotero.org/support/sync#zotero_file_storage) feature to keep your library up to date across multiple devices and back it up to the cloud.

 - **Data Syncing**

+  Data syncing merges library items, notes, links, tags, etc. — everything except attachment files — between your local computer and the Zotero servers, allowing you to work with your data from any computer with Zotero installed and to view your library online on [zotero.org](https://zotero.org).
+Data syncing is <span class="env-green">free and unlimited</span>, and it can be used without file syncing.

   <img src="https://drive.google.com/thumbnail?id=1qK7_3vzro-jzE9VcmfAYI1bB5w2ckuo9&sz=w1000" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />